 In early autumn the leaves will turn yellow and start to fall.
 This is the time when the colourful seed heads are ready for cutting.
 Remove the whole seed heads and pop them in a paper bag somewhere cool and dry for a couple of weeks to allow the seed to dry.

 When dry gently rub the seed heads to remove the seed and pass it through a fine sieve to remove any chaff.
 Store your quinoa seed in an airtight jar and it will last for about a year.
 By which time your next crop will be ready!

-As a defence against hungry birds, quinoa seed is coated with natural, bitter tasting chemicals known as saponins.
-So, prior to cooking do give your home-grown quinoa seeds a good soak and a couple of rinses.
+As a defence against hungry birds, quinoa seed is coated with natural, bitter-tasting chemicals known as saponins.
+So, do give your home-grown quinoa seeds a good soak and a couple of rinses prior to cooking.
 Then open your recipe book and choose from one of the many ways to enjoy this superfood.
 Made all the more super because you have grown it yourself!